composable-systems/dropwizard-cassandra/README.md

 that the major configuration options are parseable.
 To find examples of particular config variants, take a look at the [test resources](src/test/resources) folder.

-The `dnsContactPoint` property has been added in order to be able to support a hostname that resolves to multiple A records.
+It's possible now to specify an optional `contactPointsType` property in order to provide a contact point that resolves to multiple `InetAddress`es.
+In order to enable such behaviour, set the `contactPointsType` to `DNS`.
+Not providing a configuration value for this property will keep the existing behaviour - one `InetAddress` per `contactPoints` entry.
+Please note that when `contactPointsType` is set to `DNS`, only `contactPoints` containing exactly one element will be accepted.
 For more information see [here](http://docs.datastax.com/en/drivers/java/2.1/com/datastax/driver/core/Cluster.Builder.html#addContactPoints-java.lang.String-)

 ```yaml